 ‘Whatever,’ he said, giving me a final kick before he left.

-But unlike most people and their empty threats, I really meant it, although he would never have known that, until he saw the rock coming towards him that is.
+But unlike most people and their empty threats, I really meant it.